| main olympic page | recent exterior views | interior |

 In 1930, Bard's added a second entrance, through the Merritt Building in the 700 block of Broadway.
 It's unknown how long this entrance was used.
 The Merritt Building (Reid Brothers, architects) dates from 1914.

 In 1931 Bard's became the Olympic, in honor of the 1932 games in Los Angeles.
-It's going under its new name in ads as early as June 1931.
+It was going under its new name in ads as early as June 1931.

 A 1934 ad for the Olympic on Photos of Los Angeles